HazyResearch/deepdive/doc/inference_rules.md

 For example:

     deepdive.inference.factors: {
+      smokesFactor.input_query: """
-      smokesFactor.input_query: "SELECT people.id as \"people.id\", people.smokes as \"people.smokes\", people.has_cancer as \"people.has_cancer\" FROM people"
+        SELECT people.id as "people.id", people.smokes as "people.smokes",
+        people.has_cancer as "people.has_cancer" FROM people"""
       smokesFactor.function: "Imply(people.smokes, people.has_cancer)"
       smokesFactor.weight: "?(people.gender)"